NWard20/iPhone_Order_iT/USABILITY_REPORT.md

 - Address: "123 Main" ✗ (Marcus)
 - Address: "" ✗ (Caught by empty check but no format check)

-**User Quotes:**
-- *Emma:* "That's not even a phone number... why did it let me enter that?"
-- *Marcus:* "I'm worried my order won't be delivered because the address is wrong."

-**Impact:** 60% of orders contained validation errors that would fail in production.

 ---

 ### Issue #3: No Account Persistence
 **Friction Point:** Users lost login credentials after each session.

-**User Quotes:**
-- *Patricia:* "Do I have to remember this every time?
-Can't it save my name?"
-- *James:* "This isn't secure and it's not practical.
-Where's my account?"

-**Impact:** 40% of users felt the system was unreliable and incomplete.

 ---

 ## Part 3: The Transformation - Before & After